blfcweb/biggestlittlefc.github.io/artshow.md

 Submission Minimums
 : Artists are welcome to submit a small amount of items (even just one) to the art show.
 If your art doesn't cover most of a panel, we reserve the right to combine it on a panel with another artist's work.
 If you want to ensure a panel to yourself, submit enough art to fill it.

-Due Dates
+Main-In
-: If you are mailing in art, it must arrive by May 26th, 2017.
-If you are bringing art in person, it must be displayed by 3pm Friday.
+: If you are mailing in art, it must arrive by {{ page.duedates.mailin }}.
+If you are bringing art in person, it must be displayed by {{ page.duedates.atcon }}.
 Please mail in your art if you cannot make it by this time.

 Donate Profits to Charity
 : For each 5% of your profits you choose to donate to charity, BLFC will reduce its commission by 1%, with the commission becoming free when you donate 35%.
 (Sales tax will always still be deducted).